Soul-destroying, isn’t it?

 I had no blog, no audience, no clients, and virtually no social media presence.

 My plan was to take a year off to find my feet and recover from a near-burnout.

 Before quitting, I had struggled to cope with the increasing pressures of my marketing job.
 Smaller budgets.
 More work.
 The symptoms of a tough economy.

-While I walked in the office with a smile painted on my face, I had lost my sense of fun.
+While I walked into the office with a smile painted on my face, I had lost my sense of fun.
 I felt more and more nervous about my Dutch accent.
 I suffered from palpitations.
-I had my first bout of migraine headaches.
+And I had my first bout of migraine headaches.